-- Positive Demand: Our subjects receive the following instructions: You will do us a favor if you give more to the other participant than you normally would. - Negative Demand: Our participants get the following instructions: You will do us a favor if you give less to the other participant than you normally would. - No Demand: We do not induce any demand.
+- Positive Demand: Our subjects receive the following instructions: We expect that participants who are shown these instructions will give more to the other participant than they normally would. - Negative Demand: Our participants get the following instructions: We expect that participants who are shown these instructions will give less to the other participant than they normally would.